 Mobile trading platform

-Passfolio's mobile platform boasts a clear-cut design and the search functions are also solid.
-What's missing is a wider selection of order types and price alerts.
+Passfolio's mobile platform boasts a clear-cut design and its search functions are also solid.
+What's missing is a wider selection of order types, as well as price alerts.

 |• User-friendly||• Limited order types|